bgasparotto/spark-scala/src/main/scala/com/bgasparotto/sparkscala/Notes.md

 ## DataFrames
 - DataFrames are RDDs that contain Row objects;
-- In another words, a DataFrame is a DataSet of Row objects;
+- DataFrames and DataSets are the same, in another words, a DataFrame is a DataSet of Row objects;
+- DataFrames is the legacy terminology of Spark, but going forward, the term DataSet will be more popular;
 - You can run SQL queries on top of it;
 - The trend is to use more DataSets instead of RDDs wherever possible.
 - On Spark 2+, you create SparkSession instead of SparkContext when using Spark SQL/DataSets.